martinuke0/martinuke0.github.io/content/posts/github-ssh-deep-dive.md

 tags: ["git", "github", "ssh", "security", "advanced", "beginners", "cryptography"]
 ---

-## Quick Start: SSH for GitHub in 5 Minutes

 ### What is SSH in Simple Terms?
 Think of SSH keys like a **secure key and lock system** for your computer to talk to GitHub:
 - **Private Key** = Your actual house key (keep it secret!)